bvi1994/santeeprogrammingcourse/sybullusClass.md

 ## Class Rules

-***Don't be a jerk.*** If you need to use the restroom, just use it.
+***Don't be a jerk and have the right attitude.*** If you need to use the restroom, just use it.
 If you're late, come into the class quietly.
 Show your everyone around you respect and you'll be fine.
-Really, the only rule I have is you're not allowed to be a jerk.
+Really, the only rules I have are you're not allowed to be a jerk and that I expect you to have the right attitude during class and assignments!

 Instances of you being a jerk will be punished harshly.